Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Proposed IB Objective for JSCC System

-This section introduces our proposed IB objective and applies it in the JSCC system.
-Consider an image transmission system, which is an important and common communication scenario\cite{bourtsoulatze2019deep}\cite{kurka2020deepjscc}\cite{xu2021wireless}\cite{choi2019neural}\cite{song2020infomax}.
-The system consists of an autoencoder, where the encoder and decoder are composed of neural network with parameters $\varphi $ and $\theta $, respectively.
-Let $x$, $y$, ${\hat y}$, ${\hat x}$ represent the input, codeword, noisy codeword and reconstruction, respectively.
-We will learn a probabilistic encoder ${p_{{\rm{enc}}}}\left( {y|x;\varphi } \right)$ that can obtain codewords with the least amount of information and the best reconstruction quality.
-Since IB principle can guide the system to achieve theoretically maixmal compression ratio with a certain tasks distortion, this work proposes an IB guided JSCC.
-However, the traditional form of IB principle shown as Eq. (\ref{IB-2}) is not applicable to the considered system since image transmission without label is unsupervised.
-To overcome this problem, we propose a new form of IB principle as follows:
+The considered JSCC system is shown in Fig. \ref{fig:AIB-JSCC}, and it mainly consists of an encoder ${{\rm{E}}_{\boldsymbol{\varphi}} }\left( \cdot \right)$ block, a decoder block ${{\rm{D}}_{\boldsymbol{\theta}} }\left( \cdot \right)$, a channel block, and an adaptive IB algorithm block.
+In the considered system, IB principle is adopted to guide JSCC to achieve theoretically minimal transmission rate with a certain tasks distortion.
+However, the standard form of the IB principle shown as (\ref{IB-2}) is not applicable to the considered system, since image transmission is an unsupervised task without label.
+To overcome this problem, we propose a new form of the IB objective for image transmission JSCC as follows:

-Similar to Eq. (\ref{IB-2}), the first term in Eq. (\ref{methods-5}) guarantees that the noisy codeword, ${\hat y}$, contains sufficient information to recover input $x$ without distortion.
-However, solely maximizing $I\left( {x,\hat y} \right)$ may result in severe information redundancy in $y$ and lead to overfitting.
-Thus, we use the second term to compress the information in $y$ and act as a regularizer.
-These two terms in Eq. (\ref{methods-5}) closely interact with each other.
-By selecting a proper hyperparameter $\beta $, the JSCC system can accurately transmit images while minimizing the required transmission data amount.